cprima/cprimanet/tec/log/audio/_posts/2022-01-15-automated-analysis-youtube-channel.md

 > - Presence - 4.5 kHz to 9 kHz
 > - Breathiness - 10 kHz to 15 kHz
 > https://ledgernote.com/columns/mixing-mastering/how-to-eq-vocals/

+By the way, the reason why we record in 44.100 Hz or for videos 48.000 Hz is that this is 2 times 20.000 Hz plus a bit of extra for the sampling filter to work.

+-> Nyquist frequency

 ## Loudness